CCPBioSim/md-workshop/README.md

 ## Training Material

 The "setting up" part of the workshop takes the form of an informal lecture with interspersed activities.
+You can find a copy of the notes for this presentation, and data files for the activities, in the 'Presentation' folder.

 The "analysis" part of the workshop consists of a series of Jupyter notebooks:

 1. **Basic Analysis**: An introduction to interactive MD data analysis with Jupyter notebooks and MDTraj.
 2. **PCA Analysis**: An introduction to the use of Principal Component Analysis methods for the analysis of sampling and convergence of MD simulations.